DVB: Philippines

 In the Philippines, DVB-S and DVB-S2 are the two broadcast standards currently used by satellite companies, while DVB-C is also used by some cable companies.
 The government adopted DVB-T in November 2006 for digital terrestrial broadcasting but a year later, it considered other standards to replace DVB-T. The country has chosen the ISDB-T system instead of DVB-T.

 Taiwan

-In Taiwan, some digital cable television systems use DVB-C, though most customers still use analog NTSC cable television.
+In Taiwan, some digital cable television systems use DVB-C, though most customers still use analogue NTSC cable television.
 The government planned adopting ATSC or the Japanese ISDB-T standard as NTSC's replacement.
 However, the country has chosen the European DVB-T system instead.
-Public Television Service (PTS) and Formosan TV now provided high definition television.
-The former has a channel called HiHD; the latter uses its HD channel for broadcasting MLB baseball.
+Public Television Service (PTS) and Formosan TV provide high definition television.
+The former has the channel HiHD; the latter uses its HD channel for broadcasting MLB baseball.

 Europe

+In many European countries the legacy DVB-T system has been replaced or is being replaced by DVB-T2.
+For example the Czech Republic completed its switch to DVB-T2 in 2020; Finland is planning full DVB-T2 deployment by 2025; France operates DVB-T2 for HD terrestrial; the Netherlands uses DVB-T2 commercially; and Switzerland has ended its analogue and legacy DVB-T services and moved away from DVB-T.

+According to the DVB Project / European Broadcasting Union database, DVB-T and/or DVB-T2 has been implemented in 147 countries worldwide.

 Cyprus

 Cyprus uses DVB-T with MPEG-4 encoding.
-Analog transmission stopped on 1 July 2011 for all channels except CyBC 1.
+Analogue transmission stopped on 1 July 2011 for all channels except CyBC 1.